vasilionjea/aws-s3-cli/README.md

-## AWS S3 Command line tool
+## AWS::S3 Command Line Tool

-A simple example of a command line application with Thor.
+A simple example of a command line tool with Thor.
+For learning purposes only - not for actual real world use.